Main Content

 A board definition file contains information about the SoC board.

-This code describes the contents of the Zybo board definition file plugin_board.m that resides inside the board plugin ZyboZ710Registration.
+This code describes the contents of the Zybo board definition file plugin_board.m that resides inside the board plugin folder ZyboZ710Registration.

 Information about the FPGA I/O pin locations ('FPGAPin') and standards ('IOSTANDARD') is obtained from the Zybo master constraints file from the Digilent website.